 - Publishing and marketing the book

-- Illustrating the book
+- Formatting the children's book

-While all three of these are incredibly important, one could argue that illustration is the single biggest element, as it is the most attention grabbing, it sets the tone for the book, and requires the most amount of work.
+While all five of these are incredibly important, one could argue that illustration is the single biggest element, as it is the most attention grabbing, it sets the tone for the book, and requires the most amount of work.

 That is why it is not only important to have a talented designer, but you also want to know what their unique style is.
 Depending on the subject and tone of your book, one style might be more appropriate than another.